DagSonntag/AirflowBinanceExample/README.md

 For further configurations you can also take a look at:
 - docker-compose.yaml
-- dags/collect_asset_data, especially the variables
+- dags/collect_asset_data.py, especially the variables
   - CRYPTO_CURRENCIES_TO_COLLECT
   - UPDATE_INTERVAL
   - START_DATE

+Passwords for the database is as follows
+- address: "postgres"
+- port: "5432"
+- user: "airflow",
+- password: "airflow"
+- db_name: "airflow"

+For the airflow instance the login details are:
+user: airflow
+password: airflow